Broad-sky/common-image-segmentation-algorithm/README.md

 # common image segmentation algorithms

-🚀The project will release some accelerated image segmentation algorithms, including: instance segmentation, semantic segmentation, panoramic segmentation, etc., such as: SOLOv2, Deeplab, Panoptic SegFormer, mainly using TensorRT acceleration library, all implemented in C++🚀.
+🚀The project will release some accelerated image segmentation algorithms, including: instance segmentation, semantic segmentation, panoramic segmentation, etc., such as: SOLOv2, Deeplab, Panoptic SegFormer, mainly using TensorRT acceleration library, all implemented in C++.

 ## Instance segmentation part